Vita (given name)

 Vita is a feminine given name derived from the Latin word meaning life.
 In other instances it has been used as a diminutive of names such as Victoria or as a feminine form of the related masculine name Vitus and its masculine and feminine variants.
 It has been in general use since the 1800s.

-Usage

 The name was among the ten most popular names for newborn girls in Slovenia in 2021.